ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Method

 \subsection{2D ROA Label Generation}

-As illustrated in the bottom blue box of Fig. \ref{fig:overview}, we transform the three-dimensional coordinates of the target within the ego coordinate system into two-dimensional coordinates in the camera coordinate system using the camera's extrinsic and intrinsic parameters.
-Subsequently, we initialize six matrices to all zeros, one for each camera, and draw frames in these matrices based on the two-dimensional labels.
+As illustrated in the bottom blue box of Fig. \ref{fig:overview}, we transform the 3D coordinates of the target within the ego coordinate system into 2D coordinates in the camera coordinate system using the camera's extrinsic and intrinsic parameters.
+Subsequently, we initialize six matrices to all zeros, one for each camera, and draw frames in these matrices based on the 2D labels.
+It should be noted that in order to prevent the impact of all zero matrices on network convergence, we add 0.1 to the initialized matrix.
 The area within the frame is assigned the value of 1.
 If the same pixel is enclosed by different boxes multiple times, the values at that pixel are cumulatively added.
+The complete process is summarized in Algorithm 1.